Kadugodi: Climate

-Kadugudi is known for its pleasant climate throughout the year.
+Kadugodi is known for its pleasant climate throughout the year.
 Its elevation is the highest among the major large cities.

 Kadugodi has a tropical savanna climate (Köppen climate classification Aw) with distinct wet and dry seasons.
 Due to its high elevation, Kadugodi usually enjoys a more moderate climate throughout the year.
 The coolest month is December with an average low temperature of 17.4 °C and the hottest month is April with an average high temperature of 36 °C. The highest temperature ever recorded in Kadugudi is 36.8 °C (recorded in March 2012).
 However, the suburbs of Kadugudi recorded temperatures as high as 39 °C. The lowest ever recorded is 9.8 °C (recorded in January 2013).

 Winter temperatures rarely drop below 12 °C, and summer temperatures seldom exceed 37 °C. Kadugodi receives rainfall from both the northeast and the southwest monsoons and the wettest months are September, October and August, in that order.
 The summer heat is moderated by fairly frequent thunderstorms.
 The heaviest rainfall recorded in a 11-hour period in recorded on 7 October 2012, has real thick water resource which is hard water in nature.